-All credit institutions are obliged to take the necessary measures to counteract effectively money laundering and terrorist financing in accordance with the Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 and 2013 (the CJMLTF Acts).
-The CJMLTF Acts transpose Directive 2005/60/EC and Directive 2006/70 into Irish law.
+All credit institutions are obliged to take the necessary measures to counteract effectively money laundering and terrorist financing in accordance with the Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 and 2013, and the Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2018 (the CJMLTF Acts).
+The CJMLTF Acts transpose Directive 2005/60/EC, Directive 2006/70 and the Fourth Anti-Money Laundering Directive, respectively, into Irish law.
+Further in 2018, the Criminal Justice (Corruption Offences) Act 2018 came into effect and this Act outlines Bribery and Corruption offences.